UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/00_practical.md

 Let's look at serial and OpenMP implementations of the traffic simulation model we looked at in the previous material, let's investigate the basic performance characteristics of these implementations.

-To find the serial version of the traffic simulation code, firstly make sure you're on the `/work` partition (i.e. `cd /work/[project code]/[project code]/yourusername`), then change directory to where the code is located.
-Finally, use `make` as before to compile it:
+If on ARCHER2, to find the serial version of the traffic simulation code, firstly make sure you're on the `/work` partition (i.e. `cd /work/[project code]/[project code]/yourusername`).

+Change directory to where the code is located, and use `make` as before to compile it:

 ```bash
 cd foundation-exercises/traffic/C-SER